stahta01/wxCode_components/wxjson/ReadMe.txt

        in the copy constructor and assignment operator

  0.4.1 fixed bugs in the wxJSONWriter::Write() function which now does not
        return a status code.
+       fixed a bug in the wxJSONReader::AddWarning() function which did not take into account the individual extension's ON/OFF flag.
        Improved wxJSONWriter's and wxJSONReader's documentation related to input from / output to strings and streams

 BUGS